PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 (builtins.map (configs: sourceConfigFiles configs) [ vim vimnix lua luanix])
 ```

-Would need to configure also completion plugin, to make proper use of it.
-For
+You would need to configure also completion plugin to make proper use of the
-demonstration purposes enough.
+snippets.
+For the demonstration purposes this is enough.
+To test, since we don't

-Run and try via command.
+have completion set up, we can just open our `test.ts` and run `:UltisnipsEdit`.
+It should open the snippet file in the nix store (`<c-g>` to see current file
+path).
+Originally, you could edit the file here, but, of course, files from nix
+store are read-only.

+{{ end() }}

 ## Use your Neovim